Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

 ### Layered Controls (by layer)
 #### Frontend (Vue)
 - Enforce HTTPS everywhere (HSTS).
-- CSP headers; subresource integrity for critical third-party scripts.
+- CSP headers; subresource integrity for critical third-party scripts (Not Implemented).
 - Input validation on UI (but do not rely on it — always validate server side).
-- Use secure storage patterns: avoid persistent storage of sensitive tokens in localStorage; prefer short-lived tokens in memory, or HttpOnly cookies with proper SameSite settings for session cookies.
+- Use secure storage patterns: avoid persistent storage of sensitive tokens in localStorage; prefer short-lived tokens in memory, or HttpOnly cookies with proper SameSite settings for session cookies (Not Implemented).
 - Obfuscate (never "securely hide") sensitive UI elements for couples (e.g., “surprise” flags) until consent reveals them.

 #### Backend (Django)
 - Use Django’s security middleware: CSRF, X-Frame-Options, XSS protections.
-- Centralized auth using Django + OAuth2/OIDC for SSO options (Google, GitHub) with verified email.
+- Centralized auth using Django + OAuth2/OIDC for SSO options (Google, GitHub) with verified email (Not Implemented).
-- Granular RBAC enforcement at both view and object level (row-level checks where necessary).
+- Granular RBAC enforcement at both view and object level (row-level checks where necessary) (Not Implemented).
 - Use parameterized queries exclusively; restrict any raw SQL to reviewed, tested code.
 - All background workers run with limited permissions; service accounts scoped to required resources.

 #### Data Layer (Postgres, blob storage)
-- Encryption at rest (DB-managed or Azure-managed AES-256).
+- Encryption at rest (DB-managed or Azure-managed AES-256) (Not Implemented).
-- Encrypted backups and snapshots.
+- Encrypted backups and snapshots (Not Implemented).
-- Field-level encryption for PII such as addresses; use envelope encryption keys stored in Key Vault.
+- Field-level encryption for PII such as addresses; use envelope encryption keys stored in Key Vault (Not Implemented).
-- Tokenize payment instruments: store only processor tokens (Stripe PaymentMethod IDs) and transaction metadata.
+- Tokenize payment instruments: store only processor tokens (Stripe PaymentMethod IDs) and transaction metadata (Not Implemented).

 #### Infrastructure / Cloud
-- Secrets in Azure Key Vault; access with managed identities and RBAC.
+- Secrets in Azure Key Vault; access with managed identities and RBAC (Not Implemented).
-- TLS 1.3 across all endpoints; strict cipher suites.
+- TLS 1.3 across all endpoints; strict cipher suites (Not Implemented).
-- Azure-native logging and monitoring (integrate with SIEM / Azure Sentinel).
+- Azure-native logging and monitoring (integrate with SIEM / Azure Sentinel) (Not Implemented).
-- Network-level controls: private subnets for DB, limited inbound rules, and API gateway rate limiting.
+- Network-level controls: private subnets for DB, limited inbound rules, and API gateway rate limiting (Not Implemented).

 ---